bsamek/evergreen-wiki/Project-Commands.md

 * `silent`: if set to true, does not log any shell output during execution; useful to avoid leaking sensitive info
 * `continue_on_err`: if set to true, causes command to exit with success regardless of the script's exit code
 * `system_log`: if set to true, the script's output will be written to the task's system logs, instead of inline with logs from the test execution.
 * `shell`: shell to use.
-Defaults to sh if not set
+Defaults to sh if not set.
+Note that this is usually bash but is dash on debian, so it's good to explicitly pass this parameter
 * `ignore_standard_out`: if true, discards output sent to stdout
 * `ignore_standard_error`: if true, discards output sent to stderr
 * `redirect_standard_error_to_output`: if true, sends stderr to stdout.
 Can be used to synchronize these 2 streams